 Due to the ongoing risk of covid infection, we are having to make some adaptations to organisation in the autumn term.
 Below we have set out the main elements of our strategy to minimise the spread of the virus.

-All children are expected to return to school in September.
+All children were expected to return to and remain in school from September.
 There will be no social distancing for children once they are in school but government advice is clear that we have to put in place measures which minimise the risk of one group spreading infection to another.
 Staff will still need to practice some level of distancing where possible.

 We have considered a range of ways to maintain quality and richness of provision.
 Central to this is the weekly opportunity for teaching staff to come together, review the week and plan and prepare for the following week.
 This PPA time is not just a contractual and statutory obligation but is also the key way we ensure consistency and quality in year groups.
 Covid restrictions mean we are not able to continue to cover this in the same way so we are turning to blended learning (a combination of face to face and remote learning opportunities) on a Friday afternoon.
 This means we will be running a different day on a Friday with a shorter brunch break and children going home at 1:15pm.